marderlab/STG-database-project/README.md

 by editing the config.json file.

 When uploading files you are shown a read_me file that can be edited either before uploading your file, or later following a link from the experiment page.

+** There is one read_me file for each experiment, that you should edit as you upload files to describe them.
+This read_me will be packaged in a zip file with the uploaded files from your experiment when downloaded. **

-Please add information about your uploaded files (such as what conditions they apply to, and what nerves or neurons are on what channels, etc.) to the read me file by using these forms.
+Please add information about your uploaded files (such as what conditions they apply to, and what nerves or neurons are on what channels, etc.) to the read me file by using this forms.
+You can also edit the read_me file straight from a link on the experiment page.

-This file is included in the zipped version of the experiment's files when downloaded.
+Feel free to upload more detailed .txt files or .pdf files describing your experiment in detail.
+The read_me file is just so a user can make sense of the files after download.
+Check out some of the previously uploaded experiments (download their uploaded files) to see how this works.

 Editing and deleting conditions